IBM Support

 The configuration options below help minimize the chances of encountering StaleConnectionExceptions by helping to ensure that your WebSphere Application Server maintains control of database connections, specifically, the only one closing them, rather than other components in your network:

-1. The datasource MIN connections should be set to 0.
+1. The data source connection pool's minimum (MIN) connections should be set to 0.
 By setting a MIN > 0, you are telling the application server that this number of connections will be valid for the life of the application server JVM.
 Unless you can guarantee the MIN number of connections will never be timed out or dropped, setting a MIN will cause a StaleConnectionException when the connection becomes invalid.

-2. If a firewall exist between your WebSphere Application Server and database server, set the datasource Unused Timeout to no greater than 1/2 the value configured for the firewall timeout.
-This is how long you will allow an unused connection to sit in the free pool waiting to be reused.
+2. If a firewall exist between your WebSphere Application Server and database server, set the data source connection pool's Unused Timeout and Age Timeout to no greater than 1/2 the value configured for the firewall relative timeout.
+This is how long you will allow an unused connection to sit in the free pool waiting to be reused and how long at most it can stay in the pool.
+When a connection exists in pool longer than Age Timeout, if it is in free pool, it will be destroyed, if it is inuse by any thread or transaction, then only after the thread/transaction return it to free pool, it can be destroyed for Age Timeout.

 For more information about StaleConnectionExceptions, including an example of how recovery can be coded into your application, see the IBM Technote Demystifying the WebSphere StaleConnectionException